What is a Pesticide and What are Its Uses?

 Pesticides are present anywhere in the environment.
 Pesticides are also one of the common causes of pollution.

-Mostly causing air pollution that makes the ozone layer thin, pesticides are also causing water pollution that can be very dangerous to our health, especially when it gets mixed up with our drinking water.
+Pesticides mainly cause air pollution, which thins the ozone layer.
+They also cause water pollution, which can be very dangerous to our health, especially when mixed with our drinking water.

-Most commonly used at home to control pests, pesticides can sometimes contaminate our drinking water.
-Known as a rapidly evaporating chemical, pesticides can seep through the soil and go directly to broken or cracked water lines.
+Pesticides are most commonly used at home to control pests.
+However, these rapidly evaporating chemicals can sometimes contaminate drinking water.
+They can seep through the soil and reach broken or cracked water lines.

 Though filtered and purified, water can still be contaminated at home.
 Due to that fact, it has been reported that death by pesticide poisoning usually happens at home.
 Knowing that the assurance of safety at home is now doubtful.

-There are certain ways to make sure that pesticide poisoning can be prevented.
-One way is to make sure that the pesticide containers are tightly closed and spillproof.
+There are certain ways to prevent pesticide poisoning.
+One way is to ensure the pesticide containers are tightly closed and spillproof.

 Good news!
-There is now a way to ensure that these chemicals and other disease-causing microorganisms can now be removed from your drinking water!
+There is a way to ensure that these chemicals and other disease-causing microorganisms are removed from drinking water!

-At the safety of your home, you can now filter and purify drinking water to its clearest and purest state.
+You can now filter and purify drinking water to its purest state in the safety of your home.

 Older Post Newer Post